tinkerborg/thinq2-python/README.md

 ## Development

-This python uses [poetry](https://python-poetry.org/) for dependency management.
+This project uses [poetry](https://python-poetry.org/) for dependency management.

 To configure a development environment, run `poetry install`.